Inferior good: Income and substitution effects

 An item such as non-branded grocery products are common inferior goods.
-There is no set criteria of what constitutes an inferior good, but economists refer to an inferior good as any item preferred less when disposable consumer income increases.

 The shift in consumer demand for an inferior good can be explained by two natural economic phenomena: The substitution effect and the income effect.
 These effects describe and validate the movement of the demand curve in (independent) response to increasing income and relative cost of other goods.

 Income effect

 The income effect describes the relationship between an increase in real income and demand for a good.
 Inferior goods experience negative income effect, where its consumption decreases when a consumer's income increases.
 The increase in real income means consumers can afford a bundle of goods that give them higher utility.
 Inferior goods are unlikely to provide the latter, thus why its consumption decreases.

 Substitution effect

 The substitution effect is the effect that a change in relative prices of substitute goods has on the quantity demanded.
-It due to a change in relative prices between two or more substitute goods.
+It is due to a change in relative prices between two or more substitute goods.
 When the price of a commodity falls and prices of its substitutes remain unchanged, it becomes relatively cheaper in comparison to its substitutes.
 In other words, its substitutes become relatively costlier.
 Consumers would normally like to substitute cheaper goods for costlier ones.
 Thus, the demand for relatively cheaper substitute commodities increases.
 Compared to normal goods, a price decrease (or increase) would actually decrease (or increase) the consumption of an inferior good.
 This is only possible if negative income effect is strong or large enough to outweigh the substitution effect.